r0hkx/pearl-practice/datapacks/pearl_practice/data/pearl/functions/ih/plans.md

 functional requirements before release:
-1. remove end island
+- [x] remove end island
-2. confirm proper landing
+- [ ] confirm proper landing
-3. score display
+- [ ] score display
-4. sounds
+- [ ] sounds
-5. min and max distance
+- [ ] min and max distance
-6. fall detection
+- [ ] fall detection

 things that would be nice:
-1. hardcore
+- hardcore
     miss pearl = reset
-2. inventory
+- inventory
-3. pearl timeout
+- pearl timeout
-4. saved high score
+- saved high score
-5. distance scoring
+- distance scoring
     score not based on successful throws, but total distance traveled. weighting longer pearl throws more highly
-6. pearls thrown stat
+- pearls thrown stat
     at reset or death

 extras/cosmetics (no order):
-a. pearl trails
+- pearl trails
     customizable items or particles that follow the pearl
-b. accuracy rating based on distance from pearl to center of island
-    couldn't be from center because you usually want to aim pearl at the back (missed pearl voids, close pearl hits and kills you)
+- accuracy rating based on distance from pearl to center of island couldn't be from center because you usually want to aim pearl at the back (missed pearl voids, close pearl hits and kills you)
-c. ridable pearls
+- ridable pearls
-d. practice mode
+- practice mode
     user selected distance
     persistant pearl trails